• Skip to primary navigation

 • Sprinkle the asparagus with salt and pepper, toss, and cook until tender crisp, another 2 minutes.

 • Fluff the cooked basmati rice with a fork and transfer to a large bowl.
-Add the sliced sugar snap peas, scallions, diced cucumber, chopped mint leaves, remaining lemon juice and 2 teaspoon olive oil.
+Add the sliced sugar snap peas, scallions, diced cucumber, chopped mint leaves, remaining lemon juice and 2 tsp olive oil.
 Gently toss to combine.
 Taste and add extra salt and pepper as necessary.

 • Divide the vegetable pilaf between large plates or bowls and top with the cooked asparagus, sliced avocado and (optional) pistachios.
 Drizzle with the herbed ranch dressing.